 Earthquakes or other natural disasters could severely disrupt our operations, and have a material adverse effect on our business, results of operations, financial condition and prospects.
 A majority of our management operates in our principal executive offices located in San Diego, California.
 If our San Diego offices were affected by a natural or man-made disaster, particularly those that are characteristic of the region, such as wildfires and earthquakes, or other business interruption, our ability to manage our domestic and foreign operations could be impaired, which could materially and adversely affect our results of operations and financial condition.
 If a natural disaster, power outage or other event occurred that prevented us from using all or a significant portion of our headquarters, that damaged critical infrastructure, such as the manufacturing facilities of our third-party contract manufacturers, or that otherwise disrupted operations, it may be difficult or, in certain cases, impossible for us to continue our business for a substantial period of time.
 The disaster recovery and business continuity plans we have in place currently are limited and are unlikely to prove adequate in the event of a serious disaster or similar event.
 We may incur substantial expenses as a result of the limited nature of our disaster recovery and business continuity plans, which, particularly when taken together with our lack of earthquake insurance, could have a material adverse effect on our business.
-We currently rely, and intend to rely in the future, on our third-party manufacturer, Lonza, which is located in Houston, Texas, a region that is subject to hurricanes and other extreme weather conditions, to produce our supply of MYDICAR.
-Our ability to obtain supply of MYDICAR could be disrupted, and our results of operations and financial condition could be materially and adversely affected if the operations of Lonza were affected by a manmade or natural disaster or other business interruption.
+We currently rely, and intend to rely in the future, on our third-party manufacturer, Lonza, to produce our supply of MYDICAR.
+Our ability to obtain supply of MYDICAR could be disrupted, and our results of operations and financial condition could be materially and adversely affected if the operations of Lonza were affected by a man-made or natural disaster or other business interruption.
 The ultimate impact of any such events on us, our significant suppliers and our general infrastructure is unknown.
-For more information regarding our manufacturing services agreement and our non-binding letter of intent with Lonza, see "Business-Manufacturing Services Agreement with Lonza."
+For more information regarding our manufacturing services agreement and our non-binding letter of intent with Lonza, see "Business-Manufacturing-Manufacturing Services Agreement with Lonza."